Have your say on plans for the future of local councils

 However, the difference now is that the Government expects, as a minimum, all Council areas across England where there is currently a two-tier system in-place to be reorganised.

-The Government asked for an initial response all councils in England by 21 March 2025 and a final business plan by November 2025.
+The Government asked for an initial response all councils in England by 21 March 2025.

 Yes.
 The Government has been clear that ‘two-tier’ Council areas like Cambridgeshire will see city / district and county councils replaced by unitary authorities.